-In summary, the agency continues to operate on a sound base for IT policy and security planning.
+In summary, WDFW continues to operate on a sound base for IT policy and security planning.
 WDFW has substantially met all ISB requirements, and expects to continue to refine and improve policy and process in the coming year.
-If you have any questions, please call Jim Eby, WDFW CIO, at 902-2303.
+If you have any questions, please call Jim Eby, WDFW's Chief Information Officer, at 902-2303.